22388o/brollup/src/txo/readme.md

 # Transaction Outputs
-The transactional structure of the `Bitcoin Virtual Machine` consists of ten types of transaction outputs (TXOs).
-Five of these TXO types are bare, meaning they are literal, on-chain transaction outputs that consume block space, while the other five are virtual, meaning they are committed but not yet revealed transaction outputs.
+The transactional structure of the `Bitcoin Virtual Machine` consists of ten types of transaction outputs (TXOs):

 | TXO Type               | Kind    |  Spending Condition                                       |
 |:-----------------------|:--------|:----------------------------------------------------------|